E-Code-AI/e-code/replit.md

 - **Package Management Enhancement**: Improved Nix timeout handling and permission management
 - **AI Provider Stability**: Enhanced with retry logic and timeout configuration
 - **Code Quality**: Zero LSP errors maintained across entire codebase
+- **Languages Page Enhancement**: Expanded from 20 to 36 programming languages for complete Replit parity
+- **Homepage Enhancement**: Added fourth CRM System container to "See what people are building" section

 ## User Preferences - Public Website Messaging
 - **IMPORTANT**: The public website should emphasize that E-Code is NOT just for developers